koolreport/examples-processes/README.md

 // require_once "path/to/koolreport/core/autoload.php";
 ```

-Finally, put the repository source code on your web server and serve it
+Finally, put the repository source code on your web server to serve it

 # Source code structure